AlexArdelean21/DAProject/README.md

 # Starbucks Nutritional Analysis

 ## Project Overview
 This project analyzes the nutritional information of Starbucks beverages to identify meaningful patterns and groupings.
-Using Principal Component Analysis (PCA) for dimensionality reduction and K-Means clustering, beverages were segmented into distinct nutritional clusters.
+Using **Principal Component Analysis (PCA)** for dimensionality reduction and **Hierarchical Cluster Analysis (HCA)**, beverages were segmented into distinct nutritional clusters.
 The project provides insights into calorie content, sugar levels, and other key nutritional metrics, offering practical value for health-conscious consumers and Starbucks menu optimization.

 ---